Networks to Use When Sending USDT and USDC

 3. ERC20 (Ethereum Network)

-USDC originally launched on the Ethereum blockchain, which makes ERC20 the most widely recognized and universally supported version.
+USDC was first launched on the Ethereum blockchain.
+This makes ERC20 the most recognized version.
 The downside, however, is the cost, as you already know.
 Fees are higher than on other networks, even during normal periods.
 A transfer can cost $2 to $15, and more than $25 during congestion.
 Confirmation times usually range from 1 to several minutes, depending on network activity.
-While ERC20 is secure and highly compatible, it is more of a safe option rather than the best choice for everyday USDC transfers, especially when sending small amounts.
+While ERC20 is secure and broadly supported, it’s more of a safe option than the fastest or cheapest.
+Sending small amounts can cost more in fees than you might expect.

 Best Overall Network for USDC Transfers

 For all USDC transfers, SOL is the best overall network.
 It delivers a level of speed and reliability that other networks struggle to match.
-Many users compare it to sending a message because you tap send, and the receiver gets it immediately.
-If SOL isn’t supported on your exchange or wallet, BEP20 is the next best alternative.
-With SOL, you can send USDC confidently, pay almost nothing in fees, and know your money will reach its destination quickly.
+If SOL isn’t supported on your exchange or wallet, BEP20 is the best alternative.
+With SOL, you can send USDC with confidence.
+Fees are almost nothing, and your money reaches its destination fast.

 Top Tips for Choosing the Right Network for Sending USDT and USDC